2 Dashboards · Live · Companion Data · Updated Apr 2026

 Companion to · Middle East

-Conflict Casualties
+Conflict Casualties.

 Live casualty data from Gaza and the West Bank, drawn from the most reliable public sources — the Gaza Ministry of Health's administrative records, verified third-party surveys published in The Lancet, and UN OCHA field reporting.
 Built to make the scale of what's happening harder to turn away from.